petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-payment-methods/stripe.md

 ![Go to Stripe and enter your payment details to complete the order.](./using-the-payment-integration-client-extension/images/07.gif)

 !!! note
-    The above flow is using Stripe's test mode.
+    The above flow uses Stripe's test mode.
 Stripe provides numerous test card numbers to replicate different payment scenarios.
 See [How to use test cards](https://docs.stripe.com/testing#use-test-cards) for more information.